Brand book and graphic standards book: Why are they essential for every serious brand?

 What is your unique position in the market?

-Develop a visual identity
+Develop the visual identity

-Typography: fonts for titles, subtitles, and body text
+The typography: fonts for titles, subtitles, and body text

-All of these elements should be carefully documented with examples of how (and how not) to use them.
+All these elements should be carefully documented with examples of how (and how not) to use them.

 Write all guidelines clearly and concretely

-A brandbook must be usable, not a philosophical essay.
+The brandbook must be usable, not a philosophical essay.
 Use simple language and include visual examples:

 How is the logo used on light and dark backgrounds?